mauricio/mauricio.github.com/_posts/2015-08-23-http-long-polling-with-scala-and-netty.md

 ## Netty comes to the rescue

 To build an HTTP server that will suspend requests you'd either need something like the Servlet 3.0 API or just use a low level networking framework like [Netty](http://netty.io/), which is what we will use here.
-Our solution is going to be quite simple, clients perform a `GET` request and are suspended, when a `POST` request arrives for that same path, all suspended clients are notified with it's contents as their HTTP response.
+Our solution is going to be quite simple, clients perform a `GET` request and are suspended, when a `POST` request arrives for that same path, all suspended clients are notified with its contents as their HTTP response.

-The first step here is to build our client's registry, where all clients will be registered when they make a request, let's start with it's skeleton:
+The first step here is to build our client's registry, where all clients will be registered when they make a request, let's start with its skeleton:

 {% highlight scala %}
 class ClientsRegistry(timeoutInSeconds: Int) {